Life-long writer. People watcher. Learning junkie.

 Why do clients choose me over other writers?
 I elevate their leadership voice, helping them refine their messages to spur people to action and inspire personal growth.
 My clients say that I’m a “thought partner,” “see the big picture,” “organized,” and “thorough.”

 As a self-avowed learning junkie, I’m always on the prowl for ground-breaking leadership ideas.
 My desk is piled high with books, ready for distilling fresh insights.
 I’ve built a respected voice in the leadership arena that’s grounded in research and my own corporate leadership experience.
 Preeminent brands in the human capital management industry seek my opinions on leadership trends in the workplace.
-I put all the knowledge and experience to work for you, to amplify your leadership impact.
+I put all my knowledge and experience to work to amplify your leadership impact.

 Ready to explore a possible collaboration?
 Contact me for a free consultation.
 Or read on to get the details.

 Long ago, in a conference room far, far away, I started my career as an Assistant Personnel Manager.
 (Yeah, it was that long ago.)
 Since that time, I’ve worked for, consulted with, and run businesses of all shapes and sizes.
 As an employee, I grew up in the corporate world and invested 15 years learning the ropes as a front-line supervisor, HR manager, and corporate trainer for well-known brands such as Herman Miller and Farmers Insurance.
 As a business owner, I successfully operated an organizational development consulting business for nearly two decades, so I understand what it takes to delight clients, deliver on time and work within a budget.